How to add and change a signature in Gmail (step-by-step guide)

 Manually changing Gmail signatures takes time, but it offers flexibility.
 You can change the font, font size, and color, add hyperlinks, and even include clickable phone numbers.
 Knowing how to change Gmail signatures effectively can make your email communication more dynamic and personalized.

-How to set auto signatures in Gmail
+How to enable a signature in Gmail settings

 Troubleshooting common Gmail signature issues